 It is a rainy day in Brooklyn.
 I am sitting at my kitchen table, drinking an iced coffee, listening to Taylor Swift’s brand new album, Folklore, on repeat.
-It was unexpectedly released last night, and I have now found myself, unexpectedly, overwhelmed with all the feels.
+And I am being reminded of the many ways that Taylor Swift songs teach us about emotions.

-And I’ve had a realization – Taylor Swift has become such a force in our culture because she does more than create catchy tunes; she has the ability to relate to people on a deep emotional level.
-And her music can, in fact, teach us a lot about navigating our own feelings.
+Taylor Swift has become such a force in our culture not because she creates catchy tunes; she has the ability to relate to people on a deep emotional level.
+She knows how to validate us!
+To make us feel seen!
+And Taylor Swift songs can in fact, teach us a lot about navigating our own feelings.

-So, what lessons on emotions can we glean from Taylor’s Swift?
-I’m sharing a few here, each with one of her songs to go along with it.
+So, what lessons on emotions can we glean from Taylor Swift songs?
+I’m sharing a few of my favorites here.

 1. Many Emotions Can Exist At Once